 - Clinical science

-Stress incontinence refers to a condition with involuntary leakage of urine, which occurs following any activity associated with raised intra-abdominal pressure (e.g., coughing, sneezing).
-Stress incontinence is twice as common in women than in men.
-The prevalence of this form increases with age.
-Stress incontinence can result from a variety of conditions (such as pelvic floor weakness, intrinsic sphincter deficiency, etc.), the underlying mechanism of which is an increase of bladder pressure above sphincteric resistance, which leads to expelling of urine.
-The characteristic history is one of predictable small volume urinary loss, typically during physical exertion, with no history of irritative symptoms of the bladder (urgency or frequency).
+Stress incontinence is the involuntary leakage of urine following any activity associated with raised intra-abdominal pressure (e.g., coughing, sneezing).
+It is twice as common in women than in men and its prevalence increases with age.
+Stress incontinence can be caused by a variety of conditions (e.g., pelvic floor weakness, intrinsic sphincter deficiency, etc.), the underlying mechanism of which is an increase in bladder pressure that exceeds sphincter resistance, which leads to expelling of urine.
+Individuals with the condition have predictable, small-volume urinary loss, typically during physical exertion, with no history of irritative symptoms of the bladder (urgency or frequency).
 Diagnosis is based on physical examination, a detailed medical history, and imaging studies.
 Treatment usually consists of leakage management measures (diapers, catheterization, etc.), drugs (anticholinergics), and in severe cases, surgery (sling operations, taping, etc.).

 - Prevalence increases with age.

 Epidemiological data refers to the US, unless otherwise specified.

 - Urinary stress test; : Leakage of urine under conditions that cause increased abdominal pressure (e.g., Valsalva maneuver or forced coughing) is a sign of stress incontinence.